umairalvi1998/gitDemoScaler/README.md

-adding this for learning purpose
+adding this for learning purpose.
+Added one more line for pulling